Alpha Lipoic Acid (ALA) and Thyroid Health: Is it Safe to Use?

 Think about exercise.

-The entire goal of exercise is to cause minor stress to the body and muscles so that it rebuilds stronger than before.
+The entire goal of exercise is to cause minor stress to the body and muscles so that they rebuild stronger than before.

 Your muscles rebuild bigger and stronger than they were before which improves their metabolic function.

-Knowing this, I think we would all agree that the potential negative side effect of muscle damage from moderate exercise are outweighed by the potential positive side effects.
+Knowing this, I think we would all agree that the potential negative side effects of muscle damage from moderate exercise are outweighed by the potential positive side effects.

 I think this is very likely what is occurring when alpha lipoic acid is used in thyroid patients.